-All of the community can be classed as victims; they can be neighbours, visitors, workers in the area and the offenders.
-In general the victims of the anti-social behaviour are repeat victims.
-The low level anti-social behaviour usually needs to be proven over time to receive a response from most agencies.
+All of the community can be classed as victims; they can be neighbours, visitors, people working in the area and to some degree, they can also be the offenders.
+In general the victims of the anti social behaviour are repeat victims.
+The low level anti social behaviour usually needs to be proven over time to receive a response from most agencies.
 This lack of initial action often leads to the behaviour escalating without any checks being made with the victim.
+The intervention will need to include victims.